jackpocket/paysafe/README.md

 [![Gem Version](https://badge.fury.io/rb/paysafe.svg)](https://badge.fury.io/rb/paysafe)
 ![Tests](https://github.com/jackpocket/paysafe/workflows/Tests/badge.svg)

 A well tested Ruby interface to the [Paysafe REST API](paysafe_api_reference) (formerly Optimal Payments).
-Requires Ruby 2.5 and up.
 Not all API actions are supported yet.
 Since the Paysafe API uses camelCase, this gem will handle converting to and from snake_case for you.

 ## Installation